BRKalow/digifoosball/README.md

 which interfaces with an SQLite3 database and provides an API through which the AngularJS based front-end can retrieve data.
-A Device Cloud Monitor is used to send information to the application via HTTP requests, and the EventSource protocol used to pipe live updates from the server-side to the client-side.
+A Device Cloud Monitor is used to send information to the application via HTTP requests, and the EventSource protocol is used to pipe live updates from the server-side to the client-side.

 Hardware
 --------